AudioKit/AudioKit/README.md

 Examples
 --------
 Included with AudioKit are two examples (HelloWorld and AudioKitDemo) written in two languages (Objective-C and Swift) for two operating systems (iOS and OSX).
 So, there are eight projects for each permutation.
 The Hello World project is a great starting point and a walkthrough is available [here](http://audiokit.io/examples/HelloWorld/).
 In Hello World, only one file is used to create a sine oscillator playing at 440Hz.
-The AudioKitDemo is quite a big more complex, combining three apps into one to demostrate audio synthesis, processing, and analysis techniques.
+The AudioKitDemo is quite a big more complex, combining three apps into one to demonstrate audio synthesis, processing, and analysis techniques.
 More info: [http://audiokit.io/examples/](http://audiokit.io/examples/)

 Playgrounds
 -----------